 HOW MANY TICKETS CAN GRADUATING CANDIDATES RESERVE?

-Graduating candidates who confirm their participation during Grad Fair or during the online registration period of April 22, 2019 to May 3, 2019 are confirmed to receive 5 – 7 tickets depending on the college ceremony.
+Graduating candidates who confirm their participation during Grad Fair or during the online registration period of April 20, 2020 to May 1, 2020 are confirmed to receive 5 – 7 tickets depending on the college ceremony.
 Please see the ticket allotment listing.

 IS THERE A CHARGE FOR TICKETS?

 No, tickets are free of charge.
 The University does not support and authorize the sale of Commencement tickets.
 Tickets that are bought or sold are subject to invalidation by the University.

 No, tickets are only required for guests.
 However, graduating candidates must register and confirm their participation during Grad Fair or during the online registration of April 20, 2020 to May 1, 2020.
 After May 1, 2020 at 5 p.m.
 (PT), participation and guest ticket reservation is no longer guaranteed.